alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 int second = Add(2, 4);  // 6
 ```

-If we throw away `first`, the earlier invocation still does not change the later result.
+If we throw away `first`, nothing observable changes.
 The next invocation is still `6`.

-That is why the earlier examples could let the surrounding monad decide how and whether the function is invoked. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
+That is why the earlier examples could let the surrounding monad decide how and whether the function is invoked.
+The list monad can apply the function to many values.
+The maybe monad can skip it.
+The result monad continues with later mapped steps only after success; once a failure value is present, later steps are skipped.
 For pure functions, that stays compatible with composition because only the returned value matters.

 An effect is an operation whose interaction with the outside world is part of what the program does.
-Programs need effects so results can be observed.
-Running an effect can change what later operations or external systems observe, even with the same explicit inputs.
+Useful programs eventually need effects, otherwise no result is ever read, displayed, saved, or sent anywhere.
+Running an effect can change what later operations or external systems observe, even when you make the same explicit request again.

 ```csharp
 public static RiskScore GetRiskScore(Customer customer)